 Harvard Medical School – Blavatnik Institute of Biomedical Informatics

-Students can complete a master’s of science in biomedical informatics at Harvard Medical School Blavatnik Institute of Biomedical Informatics.
-The focus of this degree is to use biomedical data for decision making, scientific inquiry, and problem-solving.
-This is a residential program, and students must complete their studies on campus.
+At Harvard Medical School Blavatnik Institute of Biomedical Informatics, students can complete a master’s of science in biomedical informatics.
+This degree focuses on using biomedical data for decision-making, scientific inquiry, and problem-solving.
+It is a residential program, and students must complete their studies on campus.

 The accelerated option for this program can take as little as two semesters if the student already has a PhD or is enrolled in an MD program.
 Otherwise, the degree takes three full-time semesters to complete.
 To be eligible for admission to this degree, candidates must already have a master’s or PhD degree.
 The accelerated degree is 36 credits, while the standard format is 48 credits.